archivesunleashed/borg-reducer/README.md

 For example:

 ```
-./graphpass /path/to/links-for-gephi.graphml --percent 10 --methods b /path/to/OUT/file
+./graphpass /path/to/links-for-gephi.graphml --percent 10 --methods b /path/to/output_filename
 ```

 Will remove 10% of the graph using betweenness as a cutting measure and lay the network out.
-It will find `links-for-gephi.graphml` file in `path/to` and output a new one to `/path/to/OUT` (titled `fileBetweenness.graphml`).
+It will find `links-for-gephi.graphml` file in `path/to/input` and output a new one to `/path/to/output_filename.graphml` (titled `output_filename10Betweenness.graphml`).

 # Optional arguments